About Oakton Community College :

 Vaccination /Testing Mandate and Mask Requirement.

-employees, are required to report to campus.
+policy and employees, are required to report to campus.

 To become an applicant, interested individuals must complete the